keithjgrant/keithjgrant.com/content/posts/2018/06/resilient-declarative-contextual.md

 ### Griddy goodness

 Some of the newer features in CSS do even more.
 Flexbox and Grid are prime examples of this.
 With just a few declarations, you can build a grid layout that is extremely flexible and “just works”.
 You don’t have to worry about countless edge cases.
 You say, effectively “put these boxes in columns of about 400px wide” and it will do it for you.
-It takes about three lines of code, counting the selector.
+It takes about three lines of code.

 If you were to do this imperatively, you would need to deal with all sorts of odd scenarios.
 What if there’s an extremely long word in one of the boxes?
 What if the viewport is very narrow?
 What if it’s very wide?
 What if one box has a ton of content and another contains just a few words?
 But chances are, in CSS, you don’t need to think about any of these things.
 All the hard thought for this has already gone into the spec, and the browser takes care of it for you.
 This is the power of a declarative language.